kubernetes/website/content/en/blog/_posts/2023-12-13-scheduler-queueinghint/index.md

 Pods in Unschedulable Pod Pool are moved to ActiveQ/BackoffQ only when Scheduling Queue identifies changes in the cluster that might be schedulable if we retry the scheduling.

-That is a crucial step because Scheduling Cycle is performed for Pods one by one - if we didn't have Unschedulable Pod Pool and kept retrying the scheduling of any Pods, multiple Scheduling Cycles would be wasted for Pods with no chance to be scheduled.
+That is a crucial step because scheduling cycle is performed for Pods one by one - if we didn't have Unschedulable Pod Pool and kept retrying the scheduling of any Pods, multiple scheduling cycles would be wasted for Pods that have no chance to be scheduled.

 Then, how do they decide when to move a Pod back into the ActiveQ?
 How do they notice that Pods might be schedulable now?
 Here QueueingHints come into play.